-A number of other external bodies carried out reviews during the year, including Ofsted and the Commission for Social Care Inspection.
+A number of other external bodies carried out reviews during the year, including Ofsted and the Care Quality Commission.
 The findings of their reports were also considered.

 The Council's five Select Committees also carried out an extensive programme of reviews of the Council's activities and decisions, and they report their work and findings to the Council.
 Their work has also been reviewed.

-During the year, a number of the documents making up the governance framework were reviewed and amendments subject to approval by full Council or delegated Committees e.g.:-
+During the year, a number of the documents making up the governance framework were reviewed and any amendments were subject to approval by full Council or delegated Committees e.g. :-

 - a.
 Code of Corporate Governance

 - b.
 Codes of Conduct

 - c.
 Anti Fraud & Corruption Strategy

 - d.
-Standing Orders for Schools
+Standing Orders

 - e.
 Financial Regulations